c0d3p0/GodotFPC/README.md

 <br />

 Bugs:
-When stading on slopes, it slides a little bit.
+When stading on slopes, it slides a little bit.<br />
 Character flies after finish climbing a ladder.